Tell Yaaf (Qasab)

 History:

-The tell was populated in the iron age, as established in emergency excavations (2006) in a small section in the southern section, in the industrial area.
+The Tel (mound) was populated in the Iron age, as established in emergency excavations (2006) in a small area in its southern section.

-Most of the Tells phased out during the Hellenistic period, and so did Tell Yaaf.
+Most of the Tels phased out during the Hellenistic period, and so did Tel Yaaf.
 The ancient city expanded to the hill above, where the town of Rosh-Pinna exists today.
 In this area there was a Roman village, but only traces of that village were found, such as a Roman wine press stone, and some stones that might have been part of an ancient synagogue.

 In later periods an Arab village existed - Ja'uni.
 This village existed until 1948, and gave Rosh-Pinna its initial name - "Gia-Onni".